 Isolate Bananas to Increase Longevity

-the bananas will last longer if they are kept away from other fruits and vegetables.
+Bananas will last longer if they are kept away from other fruits and vegetables.
 Plants produce ethylene which causes fruits to ripen.

 As fruits and vegetable age, they often give off gasses that can speed the ripening of bananas.
 Brown fruits and vegetables are already giving off more ethylene than unripe produce and this can cause nearby fresh produce including bananas to ripen rapidly.